-The only party that is allowed to generate an objection is the Current FRO.
+The only party that is allowed to generate an objection is the Current FRO (for invalid error correction) or the distributor (for no haulage or no contract).
 Following validation and processing at AEMO, this transaction will instigate a response towards objecting participant and a number of notifications towards other involved participants.
 An objection request is implemented as an aseXML CATSObjectionRequest transaction.